SSMC-Lab/GestureRecognition/README.md

 Devoloped by: SZU-SSMC, Tencent company.

 # Moudle
-We have packaged ECHOTYPE's core algorithm, you can use it easily.
+We have packaged FingerIO's core algorithm, you can use it easily.